For McCool Travel’s 163rd travel interview, I am pleased to present Anna Faustino from Adventure in You. I had the epic opportunity to ...

 While driving up the coast, I recommend A1A (see above), of course, but I-95 is marked in the interest of speed.
 Consider stopping at Cape Canaveral to watch where rockets are launched and in Cocoa Beach where you can find other solar system related references like I Dream of Jeannie Lane.

 OK, there is more to South Florida than the ocean.
-Tamiami Trail, a road between Tampa and Miami, begins in downtown Miami on Brickell Key and soon turns into SW 8th Street (aka Calle Ocho); it is the heart of Little Havana and a definite must-see.
+Tamiami Trail, a road between Tampa and Miami, begins in downtown Miami on Brickell Key and soon turns into SW 8th Street (aka Calle Ocho); it is the heart of Little Havana and a definite must-see in Florida.

 Driving west on Tamiami Trail, after about 18 miles, you will pass Krome Avenue and enter the Big Cypress National Preserve (part of the Florida Everglades).
 Many attractions are operated by the Miccosukee Indian tribe.
 Shark Valley Loop Road (and the Shark Valley Visitor Center) is part of the Everglades National Park and a great place to see gators in the later winter and spring.
-A little further west is a primitive road from the 1920s called Loop Road.
+Loop Road is a primitive road from the 1920s located a little further west.
 Road conditions may be treacherous but I always see amazing wildlife (including giant gators) along it.
 Ochopee, a few more miles west, is known for having the world’s smallest post office.
 Side note, my grandparents lived near here (in the Big Cypress) for 20 years.
 Yes, many stories…

 Bonus Scenic Drives in Florida

-William Bartram Scenic and Historic highway.
-Gorgeous scenic road along the St. John’s River, just south of Jacksonville.
+William Bartram Scenic and Historic highway is a gorgeous Florida road trip, just south of Jacksonville and along the St. John’s River.
 I have seen bald eagles and snapping turtles while driving through thick areas of live oak with moss (great area for tree pictures).

 Cross Creek.
 Cross Creek is the historic homesite of Marjorie Kinnan Rawlings, winner of the Nobel prize for literature for The Yearling.
 From Micanopy, drive 346 east and then 325 south.
 Along 346 you will see a River Styx sign which is worth a photograph.
 There are many lakes and preserves in the area.